Tengf/UberTaxi/README.md

 ### Acknowledgement

-Special thanks to FiveThirtyEight for providing the Uber data, TLC for providing the Medallion data, and Professor Huy V. Vo for providing instruction on the R-tree spatial join algorithm.
+Special thanks to FiveThirtyEight for providing the Uber data, TLC for providing the Medallion data, and Professor Huy T. Vo for providing instruction on the R-tree spatial join algorithm.